- What is Cairn?

 Cairn does use some battery if you've sent out a safety notification, but we are working on decreasing consumption all the time.
 You can control how often Cairn reports your phone's location to your contacts.
 We have found that putting your phone into low battery mode offers significant battery savings without interfering with GPS functionality and location tracking.
 On multi-day trips we recommend carrying a small battery pack (we do!).
 Tracking the stats for your trip is more battery intensive, and we recommend using the stat tracking feature only when you are moving.

 DOES CAIRN SHOW COVERAGE DATA BY CARRIER?

 Yes, you can tap on a point to see which carriers have coverage (or not) at that point.
-We don't have data for every carrier (or every point, for that matter) as this data is crowdsourced by other adventurers who use Cairn.
+Although we have millions of data points worldwide, we don't have data for every carrier (or every spot, for that matter) as this data is crowdsourced by other adventurers who use Cairn.